-• correctly fitted PPE for the individual, including, riding boots, safety vest and Australian standard or equivalent compliant helmet.
+correctly fitted PPE for the individual, including, riding boots, safety vest and Australian standard or equivalent compliant helmet.

-As stated previously, it is the responsibility of the assessor and trainer to determine the correct resources (horses, tack and PPE) for the activity as these can vary according to the context, sector or discipline and individual's needs.
+As stated previously, it is the responsibility of the assessor and trainer to determine the correct resources (horses, gear and PPE) for the activity as these can vary according to the context, sector or discipline and individual's needs.
+Care needs to be taken to ensure helmets meet current Australian Standards (currently AS/NZS 3838-2006 Helmets for horse riding and horse-related activities) and that the helmet is in good condition.
+Helmets with unknown history or have been involved in an impact are not considered safe, and should not be used.